rafal-paton/rafal-paton/README.md

 ### 👨‍💻 About Me

 Passionate software developer with over 9 years in the tech industry, specializing in building reliable solutions.
-I have extensive experience in programming, having worked on complex **robotic automation systems** for global brands like **Daimler and Audi**.
+I have extensive experience in programming, having worked on complex **robotic automation systems** for global brands like **Mercedes and Audi**.
 My background includes developing and optimizing industrial **robotic workflows**, ensuring precision, efficiency, and seamless integration with manufacturing processes.

 Over time, I shifted my focus toward **Java and modern web technologies**, combining my technical expertise with a deep interest in backend and full-stack development.
 I enjoy tackling challenging problems, writing clean and maintainable code, and continuously expanding my knowledge in web application development.